SidetrackStudio/sidetrack-protected/readme.txt

 * Works with Mark Jaquith's [Login Logo](http://wordpress.org/extend/plugins/login-logo/) plugin.
 * Works with the [Uber Login Logo](http://wordpress.org/plugins/uber-login-logo/) plugin.

 > Please note, this plugin works by setting a cookie to allow access to the site.
-If you are using a caching plugin or web hosting such as WP Engine that has in-built caching, you will need to configure the caching service to be disabled if the Password Protected cookie is set.
+If you are using a caching plugin or web hosting such as WP Engine that has in-built caching, you will need to configure the caching service to be disabled if the Sidetrack Protected cookie is set.

 = Translations =